kaustubhk24/blog.kaustubh.codes/_posts/2020-11-18-how-to-migrate-wordpress-site-for-free-in.md

 Once Backup is completed you will see a link to download that backup.
 You can always download this backup and restore whenever you need that backup.
 But in this tutorial we are going to migrate to another domain / host.

-That&#8217;s why you will need to click on **Copy URL** button next to that generated link.<figure class="wp-block-image size-large">
+That's why you will need to click on **Copy URL** button next to that generated link.<figure class="wp-block-image size-large">

 <img loading="lazy" width="1024" height="300" src="http://blog.kaustubh.codes/imgs/wp-content/uploads/2020/11/image-9-1024x300.png" alt="How To Migrate WordPress Site" class="wp-image-717" srcset="https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/11/image-9-1024x300.png 1024w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/11/image-9-300x88.png 300w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/11/image-9-768x225.png 768w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/11/image-9.png 1128w" sizes="(max-width: 1024px) 100vw, 1024px" />

-That&#8217;s it for your old site.
+That's it for your old site.
 Now we will work on our new site.

 ## Procedure on New Site.